gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 The default *Relaxed Distribution* is Lognormal.
 Leave this as is.

-### Q2a: What is the difference between a strict clock and relaxed clock?
+### Q2a: What do you think the difference is between a strict clock and relaxed clock?
 ### Q2b: What is an *uncorrelated* relaxed clock?
 ### Q2c: For what types of data sets (taxa, genes, evolutionary questions, etc) might one or the other of these options be most appropriate?